-Lillie Shockney never thought her 19-year-long journey with breast cancer would have brought her to a tattoo shop, with a strange man's hand on her chest.
-After all, she was just there with a few centimeters of skin in mind, a few centimeters that separated her, and her breasts, from a level of completion even she finds hard to describe.
+Lillie Shockney never thought her 19-year-long journey with breast cancer would bring her to a tattoo shop, a strange man's hand on her chest.
+After all, she just had a few centimeters of skin in mind, a few centimeters that separated her, and her breasts, from a level of completion even she finds hard to describe.

 She came to Vinnie Myer's tattoo shop in search of the figurative "cherry on top:" a pair of 3-dimensional nipples that would complete her reconstructed breasts.
 As the Administrative Director of the Johns Hopkins Breast Center, Lillie had heard of Vinnie's work.
 She had seen the amazing images of nipples that seemed to rise from the flesh of once-cancer-ridden breasts, work that far exceeded the quality of the typical post-reconstruction nipples she was used to.
 She had heard stories of Vinnie Myers, a former Army medic-turned-tattoo artist with a talent in his hands that could bring a unique sense of closure to thousands of women.

 Lillie likes to share her story with the patients she meets at Johns Hopkins.
 She likes to show them how far medical procedures have come, and that even in the face of a mastectomy, all is not lost.
 Lillie was diagnosed with breast cancer twice, once in her 30s and again in her 40s.
 Each time, she underwent a mastectomy.
 After ten years of living cancer-free with a smooth, flat chest, she finally underwent a full reconstruction.
 She had her nipples reconstructed too, but it was an iffy process; when nipples are involved, sometimes the results keep, sometimes they don't.
 The nipples can flatten out, and the basic re-coloring of the areola can fade with time.